Rabaul, Papua Niugini - Things to Do in Rabaul

 Top Things to Do in Rabaul

-Booking Tip: Tours cost around $50-80 USD and are best arranged through local operators or your accommodation.
-Early morning visits offer clearer views and cooler temperatures.
-Ensure your guide is certified and carries safety equipment.
+Booking Tip: Tours cost around 200-300 Kina per person and are best arranged through local operators in town.
+Early morning visits offer the best visibility and cooler temperatures.
+Look for operators with proper safety equipment and volcanic monitoring knowledge.

-Relax in natural hot springs created by geothermal activity around Rabaul, including the popular hot springs near Matupit Island.
-These therapeutic waters offer a unique way to experience the region's volcanic activity in a more gentle setting.
+Relax in natural hot springs heated by geothermal activity from the surrounding volcanoes.
+The most popular sites include the hot springs near Matupit village and the thermal pools along the coastline.
+These naturally heated waters are believed to have therapeutic properties and offer a unique way to experience the region's volcanic activity in a more peaceful setting.

 Getting There